Defense Secretary Says Trump Ordered Him To Let Eddie Gallagher Retire As Navy SEAL

 President Trump has repeatedly intervened on behalf of the Navy SEAL recently convicted of misconduct.
 And Defense Secretary Mark Esper said Trump did it again over the weekend, directly ordering him to allow Chief Petty Officer Eddie Gallagher to retire as a SEAL.

-"I spoke with the President on Sunday.
-He gave me the order that Eddie Gallagher will retain his Trident pin," Esper told reporters Monday at the Pentagon, referring to the insignia designating Gallagher as a member of the elite commando force.
+"I spoke with the president on Sunday.
+He gave me the order that Eddie Gallagher will retain his Trident pin," Esper told reporters on Monday at the Defense Department, referring to the insignia designating Gallagher as a member of the elite commando force.

-The order from the commander in chief effectively put an end to proceedings by a Trident Review Board called by the commander of Navy Special Warfare, Rear Adm.
+The order from the commander in chief effectively put an end to proceedings by a Trident review board that were called by the commander of Navy special warfare, Rear Adm.
 Collin Green.
 The panel was charged with deciding whether Gallagher and three of his supervising officers were fit for duty.
 In Gallagher's case, the board was set to convene next week.

 On Monday, Esper also reiterated his reasons for asking Navy Secretary Richard Spencer to tender his resignation on Sunday.
 He accused Spencer of circumventing the appropriate channels, including Esper himself, to engage in direct negotiations with the White House to allow Gallagher to remain a SEAL.
-Meanwhile, Spencer was saying publicly that the Trident Review Board process should be allowed to play out.
+Meanwhile, Spencer was saying publicly that the Trident review board process should be allowed to play out.

-"This proposal was completely contrary to what we agreed to, and contrary to Secretary Spencer's public position," Esper said, adding that he was "completely caught off-guard by this information, and realized that it had undermined everything we had been discussing with the president."
+"This proposal was completely contrary to what we agreed to and contrary to Secretary Spencer's public position," Esper said, adding that he was "completely caught off guard by this information and realized that it had undermined everything we had been discussing with the president."

 Esper tried to undo the perception that Spencer's dismissal was tied to the specifics of Gallagher's case, saying instead that it was over the chain of command.

 The standoff between the commander in chief and the Navy's top brass began even before Gallagher's court-martial trial over the summer.
 Gallagher, who served multiple tours in Iraq, was accused of a slew of crimes, including the murder of a wounded Islamic State prisoner.
-In the end, he was acquitted of all but one charge, posing with a dead detainee.
-Part of his sentence included a demotion to a lower rank of petty officer first class.
+In the end, he was acquitted of all but one charge — posing with a dead detainee.
+Part of his sentence included a demotion to the lower rank of petty officer first class.

 Trump subsequently overturned that decision, commanding the Navy to promote Gallagher back to chief petty officer.

-Rear Adm.
 Green's decision to initiate a review of Gallagher's fitness as a SEAL was seen as a rebuke of the president's order.

-In his resignation letter, Spencer suggested that his dismissal was indeed connected to Gallagher's review rather than any communication back-channels.
+In his resignation letter, Spencer suggested that his dismissal was indeed connected to Gallagher's review rather than any communication back channels.

 "Unfortunately it has become apparent that in this respect, I no longer share the same understanding with the Commander in Chief who appointed me, in regards to the key principle of good order and discipline," Spencer wrote.
 "I cannot in good conscience obey an order that I believe violates the sacred oath I took in the presence of my family, my flag and my faith to support and defend the Constitution of the United States."